-En attendant Cléo GRAND PRIZE Short novel/Scenario
+En attendant Cléo LAUREATE Short novel/Scenario

 Author